Teacher in Charge: Ms D. Lee.Recommended Prior Learning

 • 100% Pure - Conduct a tourism sustainability inquiry; experience a five-day field trip to Queenstown.
 Apply practical methods to collect field data, practice design and research methodology.
 Develop teamwork and independent thinking.
 Investigate related geographic issues such as the impacts of Covid-19, sustainable transport, freedom camping, carbon footprints, increased housing costs, worker shortages, crime and regenerative tourism.

 • ICT Geography - use subject specific geo-spatial applications such as GIS (Geographic Information Systems), GPS technology, Google Earth Pro, drone UAV technology, Google My Maps, Satellite images and data recording in fieldwork.

 Aeroplane Pilot, Urban/Regional Planner, Emergency Management Officer, Civil Engineer, Meteorologist, Journalist, Event Manager, Customs Officer, Foreign Policy Officer, Geologist, Environmental Scientist, Environmental Engineer, Environmental/Public Health Officer, Ranger, Forest Manager, Landscape Architect, Market Research Analyst, Policy Analyst, Recreation Co-ordinator, Project Manager, Geospatial SpecialistContributions and Equipment/Stationery

-In addition to stationery, in 2023 there will be a five-day practical field study to Queenstown; a cost of approximately $420.
-There will also be a afternoon field trip to Orangetheory Stadium, Addington: a cost of approximately $7.
-An optional trip to a Crusaders rugby match is also on offer: approximately $20.
+In addition to stationery, in 2024 there will be a five-day practical field study to Queenstown; a cost of approximately $470.

 Students also require a write-on skills text at a cost of approximately $25.